qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 - **A Windows machine**: Windows XP/7/10 are supported, not tested on Windows 11 yet.

 > _(Why Windows only? - Apple killed iTunes 12.6.5 on macOS.
-Even if you manage to get iTunes 12.6.5 on your Mac, the download feature just will does not work.)_
+Even if you manage to get iTunes 12.6.5 on your Mac, the download feature will does not work.)_

 - **Charles Proxy**.
 I use version 4.2.7 but I don't think it's matter. _(No need to crack Charles Proxy)_